warts need to be treated. They generally go away on

 How a wart is treated depends on the type of wart, its location, and its

 symptoms.
-Also important is your willingness to follow a weeks- or months-long
+Also important is your willingness to follow a course of treatment that can last for weeks or months.

 successful.
 Even after a wart shrinks or disappears, warts may return or spread